Ernest Augustus, Elector of Hanover: Prince-Bishop

 As the fourth son, Ernest Augustus had little chance of succeeding his father as ruler.
 Therefore, the couple had to live in the Leineschloss at the Hanover court of Ernest Augustus' eldest brother Christian Louis.
 However, in the Peace of Westphalia of 1648, it had been agreed between the Catholic and Protestant powers that the rulership of the Prince-Bishopric of Osnabrück should alternate between the two churches, and that the respective Protestant bishops should be members of the House of Welf.
 When the Osnabruck throne became vacant in 1662, the family appointed Ernest Augustus Prince-Bishop.

 Ernest Augustus and Sophia moved to Iburg Castle, together with their two living sons and Sophia's niece Princess Elizabeth Charlotte of the Palatinate (future sister-in-law of Louis XIV of France).
 In 1667 they began to build a more up-to-date residence, Osnabruck Palace, and in 1673 they moved there.
 Their youngest son was born there in 1674.

 Christian Louis died childless in 1665, leaving Lüneburg to the second brother, George William, who had ceded his right to Ernest Augustus, who thus succeeded to that title.
 George William kept the district of Celle for himself.

-In 1679, Ernest Augustus inherited the Principality of Calenberg from the third brother John Frederick.
+In 1679, Ernest Augustus inherited the Principality of Calenberg from his third brother John Frederick.
 In 1680 the family moved back to Hanover.

 Prince-elector

 In 1683, against the protestations of his five younger sons, Ernest Augustus instituted primogeniture, so that his territory would not be further subdivided after his death, and also as a pre-condition for obtaining the coveted electorship.
 He participated in the Great Turkish War on the side of Leopold I, Holy Roman Emperor.

 In 1692, he was appointed Prince-elector by the Emperor, thus raising the House of Hanover to electoral dignity, the elevation becoming effective in 1708 when confirmed by the Imperial Diet.
 He was nonetheless recognized as Elector of Hanover, the very first.